DevExpress/devextreme-documentation/concepts/05 UI Components/Form/01 Getting Started with Form/40 Organize the Form Items/10 In Columns.md

-The Form can organize items in a fixed number of columns or automatically adjust it to the screen width.
-To set the fixed number of columns, assign it to the [colCount](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#colCount) property as done in the code below.
-If the number should be auto-adjusted, configure the [screenByWidth](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#screenByWidth) and [colCountByScreen](/Documentation/ApiReference/UI_Components/dxForm/Configuration/colCountByScreen/) properties.
+The Form can organize items into a fixed number of columns or automatically adjust the layout based on the screen width.
+To set a fixed number of columns, initialize the [colCount](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#colCount) property as done in the code below.
+To create an adaptive layout, configure the [screenByWidth](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#screenByWidth) and [colCountByScreen](/Documentation/ApiReference/UI_Components/dxForm/Configuration/colCountByScreen/) properties.

-An item can occupy more than one column.
-For this, specify the [colSpan](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#colSpan) property.
-In the example below, the `Notes` item spans two columns:
+An item can span multiple columns.
+The example below sets [colSpan](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#colSpan) property for the `Notes` item so that it spans two columns.

 ---
 ##### jQuery